 THE BAKED SHEETPAN METHOD

 Another method that I use is one that comes in handy when preparing french toast for a crowd.
-With this method, I’ll usually use a baguette that I’ve sliced about half inch thick.
+With this method, I’ll usually use a baguette that I’ve sliced about half an inch thick.
 I soak the slices in the same egg mixture that I would use for the pan-fry method above.
 But, rather than fry them, coat a baking sheet with non-stick cooking spray.
 Bake the slices, turning once halfway through to ensure browning on both sides.

 That method works nicely when stacking the smaller slices into a serving bowl or onto a serving platter.
 Set it right in the center of the table.
 Surround the platter with bowls of fresh berries, syrups, whipped cream, and even chocolate.
 It’s a great way to serve french toast for a crowd at breakfast or at brunch.